The world's greatest shipwrecks and their treasures

 San José

 Regarded as 'the Holy Grail of shipwrecks', the location of the vessel was finally pinpointed in 2015 by the Colombian Navy, and a salvage operation was announced in July 2018.
-However, this was halted in March this year following several legal issues, such as if the recovered treasures could pay for the search operation.
-According to the experts, between $1 billion (£827m) and $20 billion (£16.5bn)-worth of gold, silver and emeralds could potentially be recovered from the wreck.
+The mission was halted following several legal issues, including the question of whether recovered treasures could pay for the search operation.
+But in June this year, researchers hailed their latest success as new underwater images revealed the extent of the treasure on board...

 RMS Titanic

 We can't forget about the most famous shipwreck of all time, the RMS Titanic.
-The luxury cruise liner was built at a cost of $7.5 million in 1912, which is the equivalent of $198 million (£164m) today.
+The luxury cruise liner was built at a cost of $7.5 million in 1912, which is the equivalent of around $221.4 million (£184m) today.
 But the ship hit an iceberg on its maiden voyage and sank in the North Atlantic Ocean on 15 April 1912 on its way to New York City.
 The ship is known for the tragic loss of over 1,500 passengers and many valuable items were also lost during the disaster.

 RMS Titanic